microsoft/code-with-engineering-playbook/code-reviews/recipes/Bash.md

 [CSE](../../CSE.md) projects must check Bash code with [shellcheck](https://github.com/koalaman/shellcheck) as part of the [CI process](../../continuous-integration/readme.md).

+Apart from linting, [shfmt](https://github.com/mvdan/sh) can be used to automatically format shell scripts.
+There are few vscode code extensions which are based on shfmt like shell-format which can be used to automatically format shell scripts.

 ## Useful extensions for VS Code

 ### vscode-shellcheck